 Okay, its mid month and what may have started as a wonderful, whimsical game is starting to really freaking drag.
 What were you thinking committing to an Elf on the Shelf, right?!

 Rest assured follow Mumma you are not the only one who’s growing tired of thinking of what to do next with the little

 curse mate in the red suit.

-Here’s a round-up of our favourite ideas that are big on impact but low on effort, perfect for closing off the last week and a half before <insert your Elf’s name here> flies off to the North Pole again for
+Here’s a round-up of our favourite easy Elf on the Shelf ideas that are big on impact but low on effort, perfect for closing off the last week and a half before <insert your Elf’s name here> flies off to the North Pole again for

 What you’ll need: the family fruit bowl and a sharpie marker.

 Takes: 25 seconds.

 What you’ll need: A box of family tissues.

 The Oh-o Elfie got caught in the Dryer